No Code: Recording

-For its fourth album, Pearl Jam again worked with producer Brendan O'Brien, with whom they had worked on predecessors Vs. (1993) and Vitalogy (1994).
-No Code was the band's first album with drummer Jack Irons, who had joined the band as Vitalogy was being completed.
+For its fourth album, Pearl Jam again worked with producer Brendan O'Brien, with whom the band had worked on predecessors Vs. (1993) and Vitalogy (1994).
+No Code was the band's first album with drummer Jack Irons, who'd joined the band as Vitalogy was being completed.
 Following the summer U.S. leg of the band's Vitalogy Tour, the band began work on No Code at the Chicago Recording Company studios in Chicago for a week in July 1995 during the infamous Chicago heat wave.
 During a break in a string of make-up dates for the 1995 tour the band went into the studio for a week-long session in New Orleans, Louisiana, where the band recorded "Off He Goes".
-The rest of the recording took place in the first half of 1996 in Seattle at Studio Litho, which is owned by guitarist Stone Gossard.
+The rest of the recording took place in the first half of 1996 in Seattle at Studio Litho, owned by guitarist Stone Gossard.
 The album was then mixed by O'Brien at his mixing facility at Southern Tracks in Atlanta.

 The sessions for the album began with strife and tension.
-Bassist Jeff Ament was not made aware that the band was recording until three days into the sessions, and said that he "wasn't super involved with that record on any level".
+Bassist Jeff Ament was not made aware the band was recording until three days into the sessions, and said that he "wasn't super involved with that record on any level."
 Guitarist Mike McCready said, "I'm sure Jeff was pissed, but it was more about separating, because if we played all together nothing would get done.
 We'd all just get pissed off at each other."
 At one point Ament even walked out of the recording sessions, and considered quitting the band due to lead vocalist Eddie Vedder's control of the creation process.
 Due to Pearl Jam balancing recording and touring, Irons commented that the band was "more on-the-fly during the making of No Code, and some good things happened out of that, but we were also really tired.
 It was difficult to tour and play these shows that were two or three hours long and then force ourselves to produce something in a studio."